HeinleinSupport/rspamd-slac-2025/Readme_eng.md

 - We recommend letting Rspamd collect many indicators and evaluating them at the end of the scan
   - A virus mail may also be recognized as spam and then also learned
 - Composites and force actions are used intensively for this purpose
-- Exceptions can be easily implemented
+- Exceptions can be implemented easily
-- Incoming, outgoing and internal traffic can be easily differentiated
+- Incoming, outgoing and internal traffic can be differentiated easily
 - Viruses can be categorized e.g. as spam (for learning) and malware (simply reject)
 - Rate limit rules can be evaluated individually
   - Rejection for certain rules
   - Info to the admin for other limits
-- as long as they are not very complex multimaps, we do not use the _Conditional Maps_ or _Combined maps_ options
+- we use the _Conditional Maps_ or _Combined maps_ options only, if the multimaps are very complex

 *****

 ## Scoring and policies for spamd

-- we often see that unwanted attachments or senders with a high score are rejected
+- we often see that unwanted attachments or senders are given a high score in order to be rejected
 - However, high scores always trigger the learning mechanisms of Rspamd
   - Bayes, Fuzzy, Reputation, Neural Network, (rate limit)
-- You certainly don't want that in the mail with .exe from your colleagues.
+- You certainly don't want to learn the mail with the `.exe` from your colleagues.
-- will be funny at the latest when your signature is recognized as spam ;)
+- this would backfire once your signature is recognized as spam ;)
 - Rejection for policy reasons: Force actions and at most a low score
 - Rejection as SPAM: high score (but please with many indicators)
 - Groups can be limited in their maximum score as a safeguard